fgauna12/fgauna12.github.io/_posts/2020-03-25-passing-variables-between-jobs-for-azure-devops-pipelines.md

   echo "##vso[task.setvariable variable=someName;]someValue"
 ```

-Then, you will be able to use this like a regular pipeline variable.
+Now, you will be able to use this like a regular pipeline variable.

 ``` yaml
 powershell: |